MakC-Ukr/Compound-III-Forta/README.md

 ## Summary

 Compound Finance's v3 of the protocol issues overcollateralized loans of a single asset (called the `baseToken`) with collateral of other assets (e.g. ETH, WBTC, LINK, UNI, COMP).
 The deposited collateral stays in the contract, does not earn a yield, and is not transferred anywhere else until the loan is repaid.
-Whenever the loan to collateral value falls below a certain ratio (the `liquidationFactor`).
+Whenever the loan to collateral value falls below a certain ratio (the `liquidationFactor`), the user can be liquidated.

 ## Proposed Bots:
 - COMP01: Base Token Reserves